NodeScriptLang/guides/src/guide/modules.md

 The general rule of thumb for compatibility is: if it works both in the browser and in Node.js environments using `await import`, there's a big chance it will also work in NodeScript.

 That being said, unfortunately, there is still no guarantee.
-Even though the ESM standard is mature and widely adopted, a lot of community-maintained library would still use older standards like CommonJS or UMD — those will not work out of box.
+Even though the ESM standard is mature and widely adopted, a lot of community-maintained libraries would still use older standards like CommonJS or UMD — those will not work out of box.

 ## Runtime restrictions